Short Hop Pickup

 Also known as: picking a short hop, short-hop technique

-Attacking a short hop — rather than backing away from it — requires the glove to get down and out in front early, with the fielder's eyes tracking the ball all the way into the pocket.
-Because the ball is rising fastest immediately after the bounce, timing is critical: the glove must arrive a beat before the ball, not after, or the fielder ends up stabbing at a ball that has already risen past the intended catch point.
-Soft hands — giving slightly with the glove on contact rather than a rigid, punching motion — absorb the remaining energy of the bounce and prevent the ball from deflecting away.
+Attacking the ball at that point.
+Instead of retreating from it.
+This means requires the glove to get down and out in front early, with the eyes tracking all the way into the pocket.
+Because the ball is rising fastest immediately after contact with the dirt, timing is unforgiving.
+This means the glove must arrive a beat before the ball, not after, or the fielder ends up stabbing at something that has already climbed past the intended catch point.

 Example